Kiss (album) turns 50!

 “Yeah, we’re here to take our friend Jam here to the big, satanic KISS concert, if that’s okay with you.”

 I was fortunate to see the original lineup during the Kiss Alive reunion tour.
-The show I attended would also include the final concert performance of Alice In Chains with the late Layne Staley (July 3, 1996); surreal and bittersweet, in retrospect.
+The show I attended would also include the final concert performance of Alice in Chains with the late Layne Staley (July 3, 1996); surreal and bittersweet, in retrospect.

 Double Platinum (1978) by Kiss was the first album my friend and Toxic A$$ets bandmate Jeff Lahr ever purchased.
 He played drums along to that vinyl record until it literally wore out.
+This greatest hits album includes several songs from Kiss, such as “Black Diamond” and “Cold Gin”.